nkabbara/nkabbara.github.io/docs/how-are-you.md

 - Modify example paragraph with the hats analogy
 - when learning self is in charge, then ego self has the least say.
 - Compatible selves.
 If someone is behing directed purely by ego self, then which self do you need to pull out?
 Definitely not your ego self.
+- Read this out loud when done.
+Re-edit.
+- This can become detrimental if you think about it too much

 [^1]: No, as of today, 2021/10/21, I've never done mushrooms or any psychadelics.